 When it comes to client experiences, I’ve been very fortunate.
 Most of the people I’ve worked for have been creative, interesting, fun and generous.

-The folks who hired me for this project are no exception.
+The folks who hired me to apply Mahogany faux wood paint to this antique cloack are no exception.

 Steve got in touch via my services page to inquire about restoring the mahogany faux wood paint on his 18th century Swedish tall clock.

 He (and the clock) were in Arizona, so we discussed shipping the wood clock body to me (near Seattle).
 After considering the costs and risks of shipping a valuable antique, we decided it made more sense for me to travel to the clock.

 The timing was right for me; a chance to get out of the rainy, cold, Pacific Northwest for a few days.